A Fairer Energy Future Built by Communities

 Very little.
 Once you're set up, everything runs in the background.
 You'll be updated on how your home or business is helping, and you can track your energy through an easy-to-use dashboard.

-Batteries will typically be installed for a minimum of 10 years.
+Phase 1 will only run during summer 2026.
+For Phase 2, batteries will typically be installed for a minimum of 10 years.
 If you move in this time, don't worry.
-We have processes in place to deal with this.
+We have process in place to deal with this.

 Just fill in the Register Your Interest form on this website.
 We'll check your eligibility and get in touch to talk you through the next steps.